 The midterm exam dates were posted before the semester began and you are expected to arrange your schedules to make the exams.
 However, there will be unavoidable conflicts, such as with an exam for another course.
 A conflict midterm exam will be scheduled and students with conflicts should send an email to cchen130 at illinois dot edu at least one week before the midterm exam, with "conflict exam" in the subject header, explaining what the conflict is with, to request permission for the conflict exam.

-If you miss a midterm exam, the following procedures apply: To receive an excused absence, you must either arrange your absence in advance with your instructor (i.e., prior to the absence), or complete an Excused Absence Form at the Undergraduate College Office, Room 207 Engineering Hall, indicating that you missed the midterm exam and the reason for the absence.
-This form must be signed by a physician or medical official for a medical excuse, or by the Student Assistance Center in the Office of the Dean of Students for a personal excuse due to personal illness, family emergencies, or other uncontrollable circumstances.
-Present the completed form in person to your section instructor as soon as possible after you return.
+If you miss a midterm exam, the following procedures apply: To receive an excused absence, you must either arrange your absence in advance with your instructor (i.e., prior to the absence), or obtain a letter from the Student Assistance Center in the Office of the Dean of Students for a personal excuse due to personal illness, family emergencies, or other uncontrollable circumstances.
+E-mail the letter to your section instructor as soon as possible.
 Scores on midterms due to excused absences will not be made up.
 Your midterm score for an excused absence will be the weighted average of the other midterm score and final exam score.
 An unexcused absence from a midterm will be counted as a 0.

 Regrades: If when you receive your graded midterm exam, and after looking at the posted solutions, you feel there was an inaccuracy in the grading of your exam, fill out an exam regrade request form and staple it to your exam BUT do not write on or alter in any way your original exam paper.
 Turn in such regrade requests to your instructor by the end of the second lecture after the graded exams are originally handed back If you pick up your exam late, you do not get an extension for the regrade.